timursk/rsschool-cv/cv.md

 * Telegram: @timurskk

 ## Summary
 Hi!
-I am 22 years old, incomplete higher education(SPbPU), studying frontend.
+I am 22 years old from Saint-Petersburg, incomplete higher education(SPbPU), studying frontend.
 I want to become a professional and do not stop there.

 ## My skills